jjmchew/jjmchew.github.io/LS181/01-postgresql.md

 - relational databases are *relational* because they persist data in a set of *relations* [^24]
   - **relation**: a table (a set of columns and rows of data); in Postgres, also includes sequences and views (anything you can use in a `FROM` clause)
-  - **relationship**: an association between the data stored in relations; a connetion between entity instances or rows of data, usually resulting from what those rows of data represent
+  - **relationship**: an association between the data stored in relations; a connection between entity instances or rows of data, usually resulting from what those rows of data represent
     - e.g., a row in a 'customers' table would probably have a relationship with 0 or more rows in an 'orders' table
   - **relational data**: working with more than 1 table at a time